-The Company considers its bank accounts and all highly liquid investments that are both readily convertible to cash with minimal risk of changes in value due to changes in interest rates, to be cash equivalents.
-As of December 31, 2022 and 2021, the Company had \$10.5 million and \$21.9 million of cash, respectively.
+The Company considers its bank accounts and all highly liquid investments that are both readily convertible to cash with minimal risk of changes in value due to changes in interest rates, to be cash.
+As of December 31, 2023 and December 31, 2022, the Company had approximately \$3.6 million and \$10.5 million of cash, respectively.